htadicha/ecommerce/README.md

 ## Special Thanks

 * Special thanks to Code institute and My mentor in his previous involvement i was able to apply past knowldge in ths,
-* my colleagues at Code Institute, Kasia Bogucka, and Mairéad Gillic for their assistance throughout this project.
+* my colleagues at Code Institute for their assistance throughout this project.